szaimen/Nextcloud-NAS-Guide/README.md

 - [FRITZ!Box 7590](https://en.avm.de/service/fritzbox/fritzbox-7590/knowledge-base/publication/show/893_Setting-up-static-port-sharing/) (only point 2 of this guide is needed)
 #### You will need to port forward at least the following two ports to your server:
 - Port 80 TCP
-- Port 443 TCP
+- Port 443 TCP<br>
-#### Alternatively you could activate automatic port forwarding for your server and use UPnP later to open those ports:
-- [FRITZ!Box 7590](https://en.avm.de/service/fritzbox/fritzbox-7590/knowledge-base/publication/show/894_Setting-up-automatic-port-sharing/) (only point 1 of this guide is needed)
+(**Hint**: Most likely is your server internally called `nextcloud`; Otherwise you can identify your server by its internal IP-address e.g. `192.168.178.144`)
 </details>

 ### How to activate TLS?
 You will now activate TLS finally, if all points above are successfully set up.
+TLS is the protocol that encrypts all traffic to and from your Nextcloud.
 <details><summary>Click here to expand</summary>

 1. Run `sudo bash /var/scripts/menu.sh` over CLI